 Last Updated: April 26th 2020

-Let’s be honest, the professionals out there know everything they need to know about producing the best audio quality for their videos and/or songs.
+Let’s be honest, the professionals out there know everything they need to know about what products are best for producing the desired results.

-With non audio geeks (like me) it becomes hard to know what to get that suits your needs.
-There are many factors to consider and even when you feel you found the right product to maximise your audio performance, one more factor can stand in the way like a bouncer at a nightclub entrance… price!
+All I am saying is that everyone needs to start somewhere and that’s when it becomes hard to know what to get to improve sound quality in your videos and/or songs.
+There are many factors to consider and even when you feel you found the right product to maximise your audio performance, one more factor can stand in the way… price!

 |#1|| AUPHONIX Pop Filter|| ||Comes in small & large (4 & 6-inch diameters) with simple clamp attachment.
 Good all-around budget filter|